This blog was originally published by the World Economic Forum

 2. Flexibility + resiliency + business continuity > cost

-Before the pandemic, cost reduction and productivity enhancement were driving supply chain process improvements, digitization and investment.
-Those drivers remain important, but the unprecedented chaos triggered by COVID threatened the competitive position — even the survival — of many businesses that found they could no longer meet customer expectations.
+Before the pandemic-driven supply chain disruption, cost reduction and productivity enhancement were driving supply chain process improvements, digitization, and investment.
+Those drivers remain essential, but the unprecedented chaos triggered by COVID threatened the competitive position — even the survival — of many businesses that found they could no longer meet customer expectations.

 Clorox is one of many companies taking action.
 It is investing $500 million to upgrade its digital capabilities, citing the need for real-time visibility and better demand planning.

 “Supply chain and operations teams must develop new capabilities―and quickly.
-Playing to a more balanced scorecard will require a lot of changes: reducing the carbon footprint, building greater resilience in the supply chain, creating more transparency, and ensuring accountability,” says Bain & Co. in a new report.
+Playing to a more balanced scorecard will require many changes: reducing the carbon footprint, building greater resilience in the supply chain, creating more transparency, and ensuring accountability,” says Bain & Co. in a new report.

 3. Buyer-supplier relations have been altered